 6: To assist as we are able, in the preservation of rare and endangered avian species.

 Our club is born out of the ashes of the originally formed Northern Alberta Cage Bird Society which operated from 1976 – 1982.
-With the rebirth of the club we registered as a non- profit organization in September of 1994 with a group of 7 members.
+With the rebirth of the club in 1993, we registered as a non- profit organization in September of 1994 with a group of 7 members.
 At the time and for the first few years we felt that we had the smallest and most northerly club in North America, but not any longer.

 The clubs original members were: Jay Bunker(President), Jack Norton(Vice Pres), Christine Versteeg (Secretary/Treasure), Oliver Troock (Show Manager), Bjarne Knudskov (Rings/Membership), Gudrun Knudskov (Social Convenor), Bev Bunker (Member at large).
 Jay (picture) is the last of the original members